astronomer/airflow-guides/guides/airflow-great-expectations.md

 > For a step-by-step guide on how to configure a simple Great Expectations project, please see the [“Getting started” tutorial](https://docs.greatexpectations.io/en/latest/guides/tutorials.html).

-This walkthrough assumes that you have either:
+This walkthrough assumes that you have either that you have downloaded the code from the [demo repository](https://github.com/astronomer/airflow-data-quality-demo/great-expectations), which contains a sample Great Expectations project already.

+If you wish to use your own Great Expectations project along with this guide, ensure you have completed the following steps:

 1. Initialized a Great Expectations project
 2. Configured at least one Datasource `my_datasource`
 3. Created at least one Expectation Suite `my_suite`
 4. Optional: Created a Checkpoint `my_checkpoint`

-or that you have downloaded the code from the [demo repository](https://github.com/astronomer/airflow-data-quality-demo/great-expectations), which contains a sample Great Expectations project already.

 If you set up a project manually, you will see a `great_expectations` directory which contains several sub-directories, as well as the `great_expectations.yml` configuration file.
+If you cloned the demo repository, the `great_expectations` directory can be found under `include/`.

 > Note: If you are running Airflow 2.0 and beyond, you will need to also change the value of `enable_xcom_pickling` to `true` in your airflow.cfg.
 If you are using an Astronomer project structure, add `ENV AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True` to your Dockerfile.
+The demo repository has this done for you.

 ## Use Case: Great Expectations Operator

 The `GreatExpectationsOperator` provides a convenient method for loading an existing Expectation Suite and using it to validate a batch of data.
-You can point the operator to any location by setting the `data_context_root_dir` parameter-- more that below.
+You can point the operator to any location by setting the `data_context_root_dir` parameter-- more on that below.
 This guide assumes you are using the [demo repository](https://github.com/astronomer/airflow-data-quality-demo/great-expectations), which has the following configuration:

-1. The `great_expectations` directory is accessible by your DAG, as it is loaded under the `include` directory and accessed via the variable `ge_root_dir = os.path.join(base_path, "include", "great_expectations")`.
-Ideally, in any case, it should be located in the same project as your DAG, but you can point the operator at any location.
+1. The `great_expectations` directory is accessible by your DAG, as it is loaded into Docker as part of the `include` directory.
+Ideally the `great_expectations` directory should be located in the same project as your DAG, but you can point the environment variable at any location.

 2. The Great Expectations provider is installed when you run `astro dev start`, as it is part of `requirements.txt`.
 Otherwise, install Great Expectations and the Great Expectations provider in your environment manually: